-A/B testing is a popular marketing experiment in which two versions of a webpage, email, or social post are presented to an audience (randomly divided in half).
+A/B testing is one of the popular ways to marketing in which two versions of a webpage, email, or social post are presented to an audience (randomly divided in half).
 This test determines which version performs better with your audience.

 This method is useful because you can better understand the preferences of users who will be using your product.

-You can also test different colors of CTAs as opposed to copy.
-Another CTA factor that I've been seeing around are ones that are animated.
+You can also test different colors of CTAs as opposed to the copy.

 As a big purveyor of GIFs in the workplace, animating ads are a great way to catch the attention of potential customers.
-Animating ads don't necessarily mean using GIFs -- you might also try small videos or ads with multiple cards, which can catch the attention of web browsers.
+Those may work great for your brand.

 4. Social Media Platforms